leonardogmz/amChartsFixMapshaperVertices/README.md

 # amChartsFixMapshaperVertices
-Javascript library amChart needs to reverse the order of the output produced.
+Javascript library amChart needs to reverse the order of the output produced by Mapshaper https://mapshaper.org/.